shannonroivas/shannonroivas.github.io/index.md

 ---

 ### Contact

+_I'm currently applying for positions with start dates on/after Spring 2026._

 I'm always excited to hear about open roles, academic collaborations, and opportunities to share my work.
 Please contact me via email at **sroivas@asu.edu**.